geoaigroup/geogroup-website/content/authors/mustafa_shukor/_index.md

 user_groups:
   - Collaborators
 ---
 I am mainly interested in Deep Learning and my current research spans several topics, such as Computer vision, NLP and Multimodal learning.
 During my graduate studies, I focused on Applied Math, Deep Learning and Computer Vision.
-Previously I did internships in several companies and spent some time in academic labs.
+Previously, I did internships in several companies and spent some time in academic labs.